ETZ-TZO/modified-files-nnUNet/README.md

 The code is dependend on the names of our datafiles (niftis) to distinguish between BraTS data and our own data.

-Code was tested with nnunet 1.6.6
+Code was tested with nnunet version 1.6.6